QwertyYouJK/attendance/README.md

-An attendance taking program for my local church in Hong Kong.
+An attendance taking program for a local church in Hong Kong.